 I am still in awe over our experience at Catal Restaurant at the Downtown Disney District.
-My husband and I invited our dear friends to join us for a double date at Catal and the four of us had an amazing time.
+My husband and I invited our friends to join us for a double date at Catal in Downtown Disney and the four of us had an amazing time.
 None of us had ever been to Catal, so everything was completely new.
 After a day of touring Downtown Disney and the Disneyland Resort Hotels, we headed home to freshen up and then came back for our dinner reservation.
 View our entire series on best places to eat at Downtown Disney here.

 Catal Restaurant: Basics